tosin2013/qubinode_navigator/docs/deployments/demo-hetzner-com.markdown

 freeipa_server_admin_password: password # Change to the lab-user password
 xrdp_remote_user: remoteuser
 xrdp_remote_user_password: password
+aws_access_key: accesskey # optional used for aws credentials and route53
+aws_secret_key: secretkey # optional used for aws credentials and route53
 ```

 ## Add the following to .bashrc as lab-user